 In both cases, you will have to declare in your notification the number of TENs previously submitted.

 Restrictions on the number of TENs also apply to premises.
-There may be no more than 15 TENs per premises or an aggregated total of 21 days per calendar year.
+There may be no more than 15 TENs per premises (increased until the end of 2023 to 20 times in a calendar year) or an aggregated total of 21 days per calendar year (increased until the end of 2023 to 26 days in a calendar year).

 A Summary of TENs Regulation been produced by The National Archives.